The sequel to Bullet Heaven, both of which are spinoffs to the Epic Battle Fantasy series.

 - Allegedly Free Game: Downplayed - you can play the entire game for free, but paying unlocks three extra characters, several new stages (including tougher bosses and survival levels), and an instant cash bonus.

 - And Your Reward Is Clothes: Among the many things in the shop in Bullet Heaven 2 is alternate player skins.
 They initially were just cosmetic, but the game was eventually updated to give them slight bonuses to certain stats.

-- Anti-Frustration Features: The game includes several ways to lessen the Sequel Difficulty Spike, including bullet clearing after every wave, the ability to bomb and avoid taking damage (effectively giving you extra hits and letting you lessen the blow of losing a perfect wave streak), and not requiring a restart if the bonus waves are failed.
+- Anti-Frustration Features: The game includes several ways to lessen difficulty, including bullet clearing after every wave, the ability to bomb and avoid taking damage (effectively giving you extra hits and letting you lessen the blow of losing a perfect wave streak), and not requiring a restart if the bonus waves are failed.
 Interestingly, there are handicaps that allow you to remove the former two features, in exchange for a better score multiplier.

 - Ascended Meme:

 - The Monoliths' Boss in Mook Clothing status in the prequel becomes this, when the appearance of a Cosmic Monolith midway through the game causes the entire party to panic.

 - One of the higher-rated comments on Bullet Heaven is a statement to the effect that after you've beaten the final boss, it feels like you can go out in a rainstorm and not get wet, because you can dance between the raindrops.
 Come its sequel...

 : I guess the best way to stay dry in the rain is to get good at playing Bullet Hell